mjr2595/blogolio/src/posts/comunidad.md

 Alrighty, so let's wrap this whole thing up.
 I'll leave you with a bunch of tech communities that you can check out:

+- _NEW:_ [Torc](https://www.torc.dev/) - Developer networking and talent network thing.
+It's cool I promise.
+- _NEW:_ [Dad's in Tech]() - For dads... in tech!
+Hit me up for an invite
 - [Hispanic Hackers](https://www.hispanichackers.com/) - I mean yeah I am a bit biased but it's pretty cool
 - [Techqueria](https://techqueria.org) - It's like Hispanic Hackers but much much larger with chapters across the US and even Puerto Rico and Mexico City!
 - [freeCodeCamp](https://www.freecodecamp.org/news/about/) - Not just great for learning to code, but also a fantastic community for new devs
 - [Major League Hacking](https://mlh.io/) - Awesome resource for hackathons.
 They also run a monthly "Global Hack Week" where they live stream and host sessions focusing on a specific topic.
 - [100Devs](https://100devs.org/about) - I heard some great things about this bootcamp/community/agency(?).
 There's a bumpin Discord too.
-I haven't participated but heard nothing but good things.
-Def going to be seeing how I can get involved.
+I never went through the curriculum, but just being a part of this community is badass.
 - [Equipt](https://www.joinequipt.com/) - This is like a professional development type community that hosts regular live sessions with industry professionals.
 - And then you got a whole bunch of other communities for specific languages ([Python](https://www.python.org/community/) and [Go](https://go.dev/help) have really good communities), [Cloud Native Computing Foundation](https://www.cncf.io/) (CNCF) for cloud and DevOps stuff, communities around dev podcasts ([Sytax.fm](https://syntax.fm/), [The Changelog](https://changelog.com/), [Boot.dev](https://boot.dev/)), and even communities around dev Twitch streamers and Youtubers.